 Holiday On the Hill

-Find tons of holiday fun at the annual Museum Hill Holiday Stroll, December 13 from 4 to 7 pm.
-A trio of museums on the hill will offer free admission, live music, holiday refreshments, art-making and much more.
-At the Museum of Indian Arts and Culture, for instance, you can listen to a Tewa women's choir, watch Native American dances, make your own ornaments and marvel at the lighting of an outdoor tree.
+Find tons of holiday fun at the annual Museum Hill Holiday Stroll.
+A trio of museums on the hill will offer free admission, live music, holiday refreshments, art-making, and much more.
+At the Museum of Indian Arts and Culture, for instance, you can listen to a Tewa women’s choir, watch Native American dances, make your own ornaments, and marvel at the lighting of an outdoor tree.
 The Museum of International Folk Art hosts a paint-your-own gourd event as well as a performance of flamenco holiday song and the Wheelwright Museum of the American Indian serves cider and biscochitos and offers discounts for your holiday shopping.

 A Palatial Celebration

 For nearly 40 years, Christmas at the Palace has brought joy and wonder to the hearts of locals and visitors alike.
 One of the best-loved holiday celebrations in Santa Fe, this free event brings people of all ages together to celebrate the season, with live music, hot cider and cookies and a chance to meet Mr. and Mrs. Claus, in the magical setting of the historic Palace of the Governors and Courtyard.
 Walk through the hallways of history, then outside into the festive night, singing holiday carols and greeting old friends and new.
-Try your hand at operating an antique printing press and enjoy other old-fashioned activities, The event takes place on December 13, from 5:30 to 8 p pm.
+Try your hand at operating an antique printing press and enjoy other old-fashioned activities.

 Puppets on Parade

-Puppets take front and center stage during the New Mexico Museum of Art's Holiday Open House, an annual family tradition held December 22, from noon to 4 pm.
-Beloved printmaker Gustave Baumann began carving his marvelous marionettes in the 1930s to entertain his daughter on Christmas.
+Puppets take front and center stage during the New Mexico Museum of Art’s Holiday Open House, an annual family tradition.
+Beloved printmaker Gustave Baumann began carving his marvelous marionettes in the 1930s to entertain his daughter at Christmas.
 Those marionettes are still entertaining children, thanks to the museum which has restored and replicated some of the peppy puppets, bringing them out once a year for the big holiday party.
-Puppet plays will be performed at 1:30 and 3 pm by Teatro Duende, and children will go on a treasure hunt to find Freckles, the marionette who's always hiding away somewhere in the museum.
+Puppet plays will be performed by Teatro Duende, and children will go on a treasure hunt to find Freckles, the marionette who’s always hiding away somewhere in the museum.
 Kids can make their own stick puppets and enjoy other art-making activities, too.
-Don't miss a photo opp with the Baumann Santa marionette, who'll put in an appearance from 3:30 to 4 pm.
+Don’t miss a photo opp with the Baumann Santa marionette.